 Friday, March 09, 2012

-This is the Eleven Thousand Nine Hundred Seventy Ninth view since
+This is the Thirteen Thousand Nine Hundred Seventy Seventh view since

 Screenshot of Rovers's About screen:

 Note project tree on left shows project loaded

 Screenshot showing Rover editing a function:

 Note the prototype of the selected function in the status bar

 Screenshot showing Rover editing a function in fullscreen mode:

 - What is it?

 - Rover is an editor and browser for code written in C and C-like languages (i.e. Pocket C).
 It allows you to edit across multiple files, tracks objects (functions / global variables / macros / resources / etc.) their names and locations, and let you jump in and out of each's code.
 It also does auto indent, and can even match parenthasis!

 - Copy the CAB file to device and double click to install.